grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 7. At the bottom of the options panel, click on *Add value mappings*.
     * Add a Value mapping, setting the value condition to 1, and the display text to *UP*.
     * Add a second Value mapping, condition 0 and display text *DOWN*.
+8. Change the Font Family to 'Inter'.
+9. Toggle Automate Font Color to the OFF position.
+This should render the text in black.
+Or, use the Font Color box to pick a color of your choice.
-8. Click *Apply* to the leave the edit mode of that panel.
+10. Click *Apply* to the leave the edit mode of that panel.
 The panel should look similar to what is shown below:

     ![K8s Service Status](img/k8s-service-status.png)